-Blank the display by loading a blank or space into each digit of the display or by using the $(\overline{BL})$ display blank input.
-Setting the $(\overline{BL})$ input low does not affect the contents of either data or cursor memory.
-A flashing display can be achieved by pulsing $(\overline{BL})$ .
-A flashing circuit can be constructed using a 555 a stable multivibrator.
+Blanking the display may be accomplished by loading a blank or space into each digit of the display or by using the (\overline{BL}) display blank input.

+Setting the (BL) input low does not affect the contents of either data or cursor memory.

+A flashing circuit can easily be constructed using a 555 as table multivibrator.
 Figure 4 illustrates a circuit in which varying R2 (100K~10K) will have a flash rate of 1.0 Hz~10 Hz.

-The display can be dimmed by pulsing $(\overline{BL})$ line at a frequency sufficiently fast to not interfere with the internal clock.
+The display can be dimmed by pulse width modulating the (BL) at a frequency sufficiently fast to not interfere with the internal clock.
 The dimming signal frequency should be 2.5 kHz or higher.
 Dimming the display also reduces power consumption.